-Do the same for the strain1_read2.filtered.fastq file.
+Do the same for the E Coli CGATGT L001 R2 001.filtered.fastq file.

 Aligning Illumina data to a reference sequence

 Now that we have checked the quality of our raw data, we can begin to align the reads against a reference sequence.
 In this way we can compare how the reference sequence and the strain we have sequenced compare.